Complain about a service

 Courts and judges

-If you would like to issue a complaint about the how your case was handled by court staff (but not the decision in your case or investigate how a specific Judge, Magistrate or Bench acted towards you), follow this link.
+If you would like to issue a complaint about how your case was handled by court staff (but not the decision in your case or investigate how a specific Judge, Magistrate or Bench acted towards you), follow this link.

 If you would like to complain about the conduct of a specific Judge, Magistrate or Bench you can do so here.